NobilityDeviant/ZenDownloader/README.md

 **ZenDownloader** currently only supports Windows and Debian based Linux. x64 Only.

-It has been tested on Windows 10, Windows 11 and Ubuntu 22.04.04
+It has been tested on Windows 7, Windows 10, Windows 11 and Ubuntu 22.04.04

 You will also need to install Chrome.
 This version doesn't support any other browsers right now.